awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 **Search by attributes**
 Searching by an attribute lets you search a specific attribute across all of your resources\.
 Attribute searches use either *API filtering* or *client filtering*, depending on the selected attribute\.
 When performing an attribute search, the attributes are grouped accordingly\.
-For example, you can search the **Instance State** attribute for all of your instances to return only instances that are in the `stopped` state\.
+For example, you can search the **Instance state** attribute for all of your instances to return only instances that are in the `stopped` state\.
 To do this:

-1. In the search field on the Instances screen, start entering `Instance State`\.
+1. In the search field on the Instances screen, start entering `Instance state`\.
 As you enter characters, a list of matching attributes appears\.

-1. Select **Instance State **from the list\.
+1. Select **Instance state** from the list\.
 A list of possible values for the selected attribute appears\.

 1. Select **Stopped** from the list\.